Strategies to find the best refinance rates

 With the right knowledge, you can approach your lender with confidence, knowing how to compare one offer with another, and even use one offer against the other.

-- Compare multiple loan quotes
+- Compare loan estimates

-- Consider discount points to lower your rate
+- Consider buying discount points

 To get the best rate from any lender, you should have a good credit score and a low debt-to-income ratio.
 In 2018, credit scores and DTIs were the two main reasons why lenders denied refinance applications.